This post may contain affiliate links.

 While they cool you can make your cinnamon sugar, just combine 1/2 cup sugar and 1 tablespoon of ground cinnamon in a small bowl.

 You can also melt your butter now.

 Once the Madeleines are cooled then you can remove them from the pan.

 Dip each Madeleine in melted butter.
 Oh, little shell in a sea of butter…

-Then coat each cookie in the cinnamon sugar.
+Then coat each cookie with the cinnamon sugar.

 Enjoy!
 You can eat them immediately or you can save them for a couple days, they taste exceptionally good if you warm them up in the microwave for about 15 seconds and then eat them!